 Winter at Bressenden

 Before you book to stay at Bressenden between the months of September and May, and especially during the darker mid-winter months of November through to March, please be aware that Bressenden at this time of year is different from how it feels during the sunnier, drier and warmer months.
 Because of its location it is also different from how a B&B situated in a city or town centre would feel.
-Basically, a rural climate can be colder than urban one, especially in an isolated and old house.
-Bressenden in summer is a wonderful place for a holiday, but I personally might not choose an extended stay here in winter if I could find a cosier alternative in town for the same price!
-If you come here during the winter, it will probably be because you need somewhere to stay in the area for a couple of nights out of necessity to visit friends or family or attend the nearby hospital.
+A rural climate can be colder than an urban one, especially in an isolated and old house.
+Bressenden in summer is a wonderful place for a holiday, but I personally might not choose an extended stay here in winter if I could find a cosier alternative in town for the same price, with a restaurant just around the corner!
+If you come here during the winter, it will probably be because you need somewhere to stay in the area for a couple of nights to visit friends or family or attend the nearby hospital.
 In such circumstances, Bressenden will provide you with a warm room and a good breakfast, but it is not the place to come to if you want a long break in a luxurious country house with deep sofas on which to spend the day sitting in front of cosy log fires and with staff on hand to bring you tea and muffins.
 These are the facts:

 • Unlike many B&Bs, Bressenden stays open all the year round.
 This is because there is a shortage of B&Bs open in the area in winter.